 That earned him a small smile.
 “That might be a good idea.”

 When they wound back down the path and up to the house together the front door was open and Gage stood on the porch.
-His arms folded across his chest as he stared Tyler down.
-She inhaled deeply.
+His arms were folded across his chest as he stared Tyler down.
+Mari inhaled deeply.

 “That’s the Tyler boy I’ve been hearing about?”
 Blake asked.